Clicky

 Absolut Lime Vodka

-Yes, vodka makes your breath smell if you drink more than what your body should take.
+No, vodka will not make your breath smell if you do not drink more than what your body should take.

 What Your Breath Smells After Drinking It